wlonk/arcadia/arcadia.md

 strengthened.
 You may discard this card in a scene to give someone else three tokens (up to their limit).

-### TODO King of Hearts: the Philosopher
+### King of Hearts: The Philosopher

-Your reasoning is subtle and exquisite.
-You may discard this card to cause all who hear your explanation of something accept it as rational and likely.
+Your reasoning is exquisite.
+When you discard this card, you may convince an individual or a small audience of a single truth.
+The GM should make a Consequence for them reflecting this belief.

 ### Jack of Clubs: the Mule